-One should contain the taxpayer's W-2 entries divided by two (50%), and one should contain the spouse's/partner's W-2 entries divided by two (50%).
+One should contain the taxpayer's Form W-2 Wage and Tax Statement entries divided by two (50%), and one should contain the spouse's/partner's W-2 entries divided by two (50%).
 This second W-2 will be entered using the taxpayer's name with the spouse's/partner's employer information.

 Follow the same method to enter the income on the spouse's/partner's return.

 Note.
-If your address in the return is not within a community property state you will not see the Community property allocation record option after clicking on Miscellaneous Topics.
+If your address in the return is not within a community property state and your filing status is not Married Filing Separate, you will not see the Community Property Allocation Record option after clicking Miscellaneous Topics to expand.

 Community property laws also affect your basis in property you inherit from a married person who lived in a community property state.

-Registered domestic partners (RDPs).
+Registered domestic partners.
 This publication is also for registered domestic partners who are domiciled in Nevada, Washington, or California.
-Registered domestic partners in Nevada, Washington, or California generally must follow state community property laws and report half the combined community income of the individual and his or her registered domestic partner.
+Registered domestic partners in Nevada, Washington, or California must generally follow state community property laws and report half the combined community income of the individual and his or her registered domestic partner.